OscarHoekstra/ClassifyNPDB/README.md

 ### InchiToSQL.py
 This scripts has 2 functions, on for step 2 and one for 3.
-InsertIntoSQL is meant to take the inchi-keys from a file (all_input_structures_neutralized_full_dataFile.txt) and add them to the sqlite database.
+InsertIntoSQL is meant to take the InChIKeys from a file (all_input_structures_neutralized_full_dataFile.txt) and add them to the sqlite database.
-CombineInchiKeys is used because my version of the starting SQL database has a version of the inchi-key that is split up (see explanation of file).
-This merges the two parts of the inchi-key and adds the necessary charge flag that it takes from the molconvert inchi-key added in step 2.
+CombineInchiKeys is used because my version of the starting SQL database has a version of the InChIKey that is split up (see explanation of file).
+This merges the two parts of the InChIKey and adds the necessary charge flag that it takes from the molconvert InChIKey added in step 2.

 ### ClassifyMibigTsv.py